Department of

 Biography

-After his studies in architecture at TU Dresden, Dr Wiedmann completed his master's and PhD at the Institute of Urban Planning and Design of the University of Stuttgart, Germany.
+After his studies in architecture at TU Dresden, Dr Wiedmann completed his master's and a German Doctor of Engineering (PhD) at the Institute of Urban Planning and Design of the University of Stuttgart, Germany.

 In 2011, he joined an international research collaboration between the Technical University of Munich and Qatar University as a post-doc and project director.
 Over three years, during which he lived in Doha, Qatar, he coordinated an interdisciplinary and international team and explored new approaches to identify the various interdependencies between emerging knowledge economies and new forms of urbanism in the Global South.